-In two of my earlier books, readers met a minor, cameo character called Zola Devon.
-In my book DELIA’S PLACE Zola suggested that Tanner Cross’s interest in Delia Walker might be something he should pursue, telling him, when she’d never even met Delia: “She’s going to be an important presence in your life.”
+In two of my previous books, readers met a minor, cameo character called Zola Devon who always interested them.
+In an earlier book titled DELIA’S PLACE Zola suggested to Tanner Cross that his interest in Delia Walker might be something he should pursue.
+Zola told him, when she’d never even met Delia, “She’s going to be an important presence in your life.”
 Zola made Tanner nervous with insights like this.
 He’d always heard Zola was the tiniest bit odd and had a tendency to know or see things about people but now he had it confirmed.
-“Weird,” he said to himself, shaking his head.
+“Weird,” he said to himself, shaking his head over the incident.

 Readers, fascinated with this unusual character who could “see” things about people, kept saying to me, “Write a book about Zola, Lin” … and so after hearing many, many comments like this, I decided to do just that.
 MAKIN’ MIRACLES is about Zola Devon, who is part Tahitian and part Appalachian.
 Zola’s father grew up in the Smoky Mountains of Tennessee outside of Gatlinburg on the Devon family farms.
 He later became a missionary doctor in Moorea in the Tahitian islands, where he met and married Zola’s mother.
 Growing up, Zola made many visits to the states to spend time with her Tennessee family, and her father even renovated an old home place on the family property for his family to stay in on their visits.
 Later, when Zola’s mother died, Zola came back to Tennessee to stay with her grandparents and, after finishing college and opening her shop Nature’s Corner in Gatlinburg, she moved into her father’s house.